subscribe

 between a noun, as in SUBSCRIPTION, and an iterative verb inflection for

 SUBSCRIBE?
-I apologize if stupid question~Michelle Kern~Central
+I apologize if this is a stupid question

 Michelle,

-"Technically," the noun "SUBSCRIPTION" uses a double movement.
+The noun "SUBSCRIPTION" uses a double movement.
 The verb

-phrase "to subscribe" uses a single movement.
+phrase "to subscribe" each use a single movement.

 combination with the noun "SUBSCRIPTION" to create "the phrase "I will